 Feeling inspired yet?
 Click here to view some of Alma Woodsey Thomas’s paintings at the Smithsonian American Art Museum.
 Thomas’s earlier paintings were heavily inspired by nature.
 Can you see natural elements in her paintings?
 After the lunar landing in 1969, Thomas used space for inspiration.

 It’s your turn to try a painting in the style of Alma Woodsey Thomas!
 What will you use to inspire your painting?

 Try the video tutorial below: this step-by-step art lesson uses colored paper to create a collage inspired by Alma Woodsey Thomas!

-If you participated in this activity, take a picture of you and your work of art and send it to email@example.com or tag us on social media so we can admire your amazing work (@kckpubliclibrary on Instagram or @Kansas City, Kansas Public Library on Facebook)!
+If you participated in this activity, take a picture of you and your work of art tag us on social media so we can admire your amazing work (@kckpubliclibrary on Instagram or Facebook or @kckpl on twitter)!